Posted by Jessica Petersen on Jan 23, 2014

-Even though the Little Engineer picked out these great train valentines to hand out at preschool on Valentine’s Day, I had been wanting to make some sort of homemade train valentines.
+Even though the Little Engineer had already picked out these great train valentines to hand out at preschool on Valentine’s Day, I’d been wanting to make some sort of homemade train valentines.
 At least one for him, if nothing else.

 But until today, that’s where my inspiration stopped and started.
 After gathering a ton of train valentines on my Pinterest board for them, it seemed like everything (especially every bad train pun) had already been done.